OFX (company)

-OFX, previously known as OzForex, is an Australian online foreign exchange and payments company with headquarters in Sydney.
-The company provides money transfer services to individuals such as migrants and expatriates and small businesses as well as providing white-label international transfer services for Travelex, MoneyGram, Xero, Capital One 360, and Macquarie.
+OFX, previously known as OzForex, is an Australian financial technology company offering foreign exchange, payment services & Software as a Service (SaaS).
+Headquartered in Sydney, the company operates a global network with eight office worldwide, strategically located to support their international customer base.
+The company provides money transfer services to individuals such as migrants and expatriates and small businesses as well as providing white-label international transfer services for Travelex, MoneyGram, Xero, Capital One 360 and Macquarie Group.

-OzForex was started by Matthew Gilmour in 1998 while working as the head of foreign exchange at Bankers Trust.
-Controlling interest in the company was sold to Australian investment bank Macquarie Group in 2007 and partial interest to other investors in 2010.
+OzForex was founded by Matthew Gilmour in 1998 while working as the head of foreign exchange at Bankers Trust.
+Controlling interest in the company was sold to Macquarie Group in 2007 and partial interest to other investors in 2010.

 History

 Foundation and early years

 Founder Matthew Gilmour launched OzForex in 1998 in Sydney, Australia.
 Gilmour ran the website part-time until 2000 when he left his investment banking job to commit to the company full-time.
 In 2001, the company launched its first online money transfer facility.

 In 2003, the company obtained an Australian Financial Services License.

-In 2004, Gilmour sold part of OzForex to Gary Lord an ex BT colleague and in 2005 sold again so that both were equal shareholders and they became Joint MD's.
+In 2004, Gilmour sold part of OzForex to Gary Lord, an ex Bankers Trust colleague, and in 2005 sold again so that both were equal shareholders, and they became joint managing directors.

 In 2007, Macquarie Bank purchased 51% of OFX and Neil Helm became CEO of OFX.

 In 2009, OFX began offering a platform for international money transfers through ING Direct.
 In June 2011, ING Group announced the sale of its ING Direct division to Capital One for $9 billion in cash and stock.
 Capital One received permission to merge ING into its business in October 2012, and rebranded ING Direct as Capital One 360 in November 2012.

-2010-2015
+2010–2015

 In 2010, the group received minority growth investment from Accel Partners and The Carlyle Group.
 Representatives from both Accel Partners and Carlyle serve on the OFX Board of Directors.
 The company's founders and Macquarie Private Wealth, which is part of Macquarie Group, together retained significant ownership of OFX, with Neil Helm continuing as CEO.

-On 11 October 2013 OFX, under the trading name OzForex Group Limited, became publicly listed on the Australian Securities Exchange under the code "OFX".
-In the same year, OFX signed a partnership with global money transfer service MoneyGram in the UK, providing an account-to-account service through a white label arrangement.
+On 11 October 2013 OFX was listed on the Australian Securities Exchange.
+In the same year, OFX signed a partnership with global money transfer service MoneyGram in the United Kingdom, providing an account-to-account service through a white label arrangement.

-In 2015, investors were informed of the appointment of former ANZ Banking Group executive Richard Kimber as CEO and Managing Director of OFX, replacing Neil Helm who led the company to its $480 million initial public offering in 2013.
+In 2015, investors were informed of the appointment of former ANZ Bank executive Richard Kimber as CEO and managing director of OFX, replacing Neil Helm, who led the company to its $480 million initial public offering in 2013.

-In November 2015, OFX received an unsolicited "non-binding indicative proposal" from Western Union to acquire 100% of OFX however in February 2016 discussions were discontinued.
+In November 2015, OFX received an unsolicited "non-binding indicative proposal" from Western Union to acquire 100% of OFX, however in February 2016 discussions were discontinued.